Queen ‘deeply saddened’ after more than 1,000 deaths in Pakistan floods

 Pakistani authorities said the devastation is worse than in 2010 when 1,700 people were killed by floods.

-Boris Johnson said the destruction was “heartbreaking” as he pledged UK support.
+Boris Johnson said the destruction is “heartbreaking”, as he pledged UK support.

 The outgoing Prime Minister tweeted: “It’s heartbreaking to see the continuing devastation wrought by the floods in Pakistan.